A Short Introduction to Cosmology and its Current Status: Predicting the linear power spectrum of the matter distribution

 \section{Predicting the linear power spectrum of the matter distribution}

 Having chosen a set of initial conditions, we can now predict what the large scale structure of the Universe {(approximately) looks like} for different sets of assumptions.
 So far we have only studied the linear evolution of perturbations which is accurate on large scales and early times, before the non-linear regime ensues.
 Let us consider, for now, a universe with just radiation and cold dark matter.
-And let us approximate the evolution of cold dark matter in the RD era to be constant (and not $\propto \ln a$).
+On superhorizon scales, in both the RD and MD eras, we have $\delta\propto\tau^2$.
+For now, let us approximate the evolution of cold dark matter in the RD era to be constant (and not $\propto \ln a$).
 We then have that for $k/{\cal H}\sim k\tau \gg 1$ that $\Delta_{M}\sim {\rm constant}$ in the RD era and $\Delta_{M}\sim \tau^2$ in the MD era.
 If we follow a mode, $k$, at early times, so that $k\tau\ll1$, it starts off outside the horizon.
 If $k>k_{\rm eq}$, i.e. it is inside the horizon at equality, which means it will have entered the horizon during the RD era at a time $\tau_k=1/k$.
 Such a mode has three stages of evolution.
 It grows from the initial time until $\tau_k$, then it is constant between $\tau_k$ until $\tau_{\rm eq}$ and then it grows again until today, $\tau_0$.
 Putting it all together, we have that

 Modes that have $k<k_{\rm eq}$ don't enter the horizon during the RD era and satisfy

 Putting it all together we find that the power spectrum can be approximated by

 We can see that the resulting power spectrum has a different $k$ dependence on large and small scales.
 We can improve the accuracy of our prediction by including the fact that perturbations grow logarithmically in the RD era {\it and} that there is a contribution from baryons (which oscillated in the RD era).
 The result is a faint imprint of the oscillations on the $k>k_{\rm eq}$ branch of the power spectrum as can be seen in Fig.~\ref{fig:power_and_correlation}.
 These are known as the Baryonic Acoustic Oscillations (BAOs).
 If we transform back to the correlation function, the effect of the baryons can be seen as a bump on scales of $r\simeq 105 h^{-1}$ Mpc.
 Including a $\Lambda$ era won't change the qualitative features of the power spectrum (it will just affect the overall normalisation).
 The resulting power spectrum, with the appropriate choice of parameters, corresponds to the $\Lambda$ Cold Dark Matter power spectrum.